 A European network with local roots

-Understanding Europe sees itself as a European network with local roots and impact – the Coordinators, Peer Educators and Trainers work closely together within their countries but also across Europe, exchanging information on the challenges and best practices of their organizational and educational work.
-For instance, they cooperate within topic-specific Working Groups that they set up according to their current needs and organize transnational training events and courses.
-Three times a year, the Schwarzkopf Foundation organizes events (two Coordinators’ Meetings and the European Summer School) that bring together all youth initiatives and create space and opportunity for further dialogue and joint trainings.
+Understanding Europe sees itself as a European network with local roots and impact – the network members work closely together within their countries but also across Europe, exchanging information on the challenges and best practices of their work.
+For instance, they cooperate within Working Groups that they set up according to their current needs and organize transnational training events and courses.
+Three times a year, the Schwarzkopf Foundation organizes Coordinators’ Meetings and the European Summer School that bring together all youth initiatives and create space and opportunity for further dialogue and joint trainings.

 In 12 countries, our local youth initiatives are linked to the organizational structure of the European Youth Parliament.
 In Germany, Understanding Europe is run by Understanding Europe Germany, an association founded in 2020 by former Trainers of the Schwarzkopf Foundation.

 Networking & collaboration

 Through networking and collaboration with other European education initiatives, policymakers and organizations such as Connecting Europe, PEGAP Consortium and NECE, the network stays close to current developments, discussions and events in the political sphere, and encourages innovation, collaboration and access to training opportunities beyond the network.